AstridVanneste/System_Y/README.md

 #   System Y
 ##  Terminology
-**Owner** = The node whose ID is equal to the hash value generated from the filename by the Nameserver
+**Owner** = The node whose ID is lower and the closest to the hash value generated from the filename by the Nameserver

 **Local File Holder** = The person who controls a local copy of a file (and who isn't the owner of the file)